LADSoft/OrangeC/doc/Technical Documentation/Compiler Intermediate Language format.md

 cmp ecx, 10
 jl L_5
 ```
-assuming T0 was later stored in ECX.
+assuming `T0` was later stored in ECX.

-GOSUB, PARM, and PARMADJ go together to form a call site.
-Note that when using FASTCALL, the parms are just replaced by assignments
-to temporary variables.
+`GOSUB`, `PARM`, and `PARMADJ` go together to form a call site.
+Note that when using FASTCALL, the parms are just replaced by assignments to temporary variables.

 the following give the backend hints about what to generate at the beginning and ending of functions.
 For example is a stack
 frame required, how much space to allocate to variables, what registers to push, etc...
 These are mostly target-specific although